“I’m not selling out. That’s all there is to it. I’m not afraid. I’ve got my dogs, I’ve got my guns, they’re loaded and I know how to shoot ‘em.”

 A compelling lawsuit was recently filed by 77 plaintiffs who were exposed to dangerous chemicals from coal waste at the plant’s landfill in Cheshire.
 Workers were told the coal waste was “safe enough to eat” by a supervisor and were unprotected from breathing in cancer causing dust.
 By the time we start filming, 6 workers have died from cancer and several others are very sick.
 The interviews reveal the gradual awakening of workers to the malfeasance of the plant and its disregard for their health.
 The legal team from West Virginia representing them are passionate about the harm big industry wreaks in their region, having defended the families of the 38 miners killed in the Big Branch Mine disaster as well many cases related to coal and its pollution.

 Cheshire Ohio reveals over time in one community the great sacrifices made for using coal as an energy source.
 Not only was a beloved town destroyed, but the health of workers who devoted years to the plant has been grossly compromised for the sake of profit.
 The story is told by the people whose lives are most intimately affected and who are great characters and storytellers: from the 93 year old Gladys Rife who accepted the buyout but is allowed to stay until she dies; to Boots Hern, the gun toting widow who won’t sell out her home to the plant; to the Cochrans who mourn the loss of the town as they accept the buyout and move; to the young family who moved in recently for work but whose daughter suffers from asthma from living across from the plant; to Iva Sissen, a worker at the plant who is fighting ovarian cancer she believes was caused from unsafe exposure to the coal ash.
-These voices and others paint a complex and layered story of a quintessential American town devastated by this industry in a state that is considered the battleground over the “war on coal.”
+These voices and others paint a complex and layered story of a quintessential American town devastated by this industry in a state that is considered the battleground of the “war on coal.”